A watch is your greatest investment piece.

 Unless you value that retail hit of walking into a swanky watch store, second-hand watches can be a good option.
 You’ll generally save 20%-30%, with no damage to quality or longevity (you can get it serviced any time anyway).

 This will also give you a good idea of the re-sell value of the watch – perhaps 30% less than what you paid for it.
-The biggest downside is that the range is often limited to these popular resell items: a look of Omegas, a look of Rolexes, and a smattering of Cartier.
+The biggest downside is that the range is often limited to these popular resell items: a lot of Omegas, a lot of Rolexes, and a smattering of Cartier.

 But which style of watch best suits you and the clothes you normally wear?

 As a starting point, it is generally good to be consistent with metals on your jewellery.
 If you have a yellow-gold wedding band, best to stick with yellow or rose-gold (rather than silver or platinum) for the case of the watch.

 Exceptions to this include steel sports watches and small hardware on jewellery – for example the clasp on a bracelet.

 The most important question for most sartorial men will be the colour of leather strap that is acceptable for different outfits.
 Let’s use the leather of the shoes in the outfit as a proxy for formality.